All About Planting Seeds in Your Vegetable Garden

 Bonus Summer Growing!

-Other seeds to plant for a Summer crop are peanuts and Seminole pumpkin.
+Other seeds to plant for a Summer crop in the Deep South are peanuts and Seminole pumpkin.
 These amazing plants will produce throughout the entire summer.
 When space becomes available (after a harvest of one of your veggies), plant these in that place.